Interactions-Nexus/Nexus-Wiki/tritium++/invoices.md

 `amount` : the token amount of the transaction.

 `token` : the register address of the token that the transaction relates to.
-Set to 0 for NXS transactions
+Set to 0 for NXS transactions.

 `ticker` : The name of the token that the transaction relates to.

 `reference` : For DEBIT and CREDIT transactions this is the user supplied reference used by the recipient to relate the transaction to an order or invoice number.

 `object` : Returns a list of all hashed public keys in the crypto object register for the specified profile.
 The object result will contain the nine default keys(app1, app2, app3, auth, cert lisp, network, sign  and verify).
-}

 -----------------------------------